eltos/SimpleDialogFragments/README.md

 <img width="40%" align="right" src="https://github.com/eltos/SimpleDialogFragments/raw/master/wiki/simplecolorwheeldialog.png"/>

 SimpleDialogFragments Library is a collection of easy to use and extendable DialogFragment's for Android.
-It is fully compatible with rotation changes and creatable with a minimum of code.
+It is fully compatible with rotation changes and can be implemented with only a few lines of code.

 A new approach of result handling ensures data integrity over rotation changes, that many other library lack.